 I’m a big fan of the pomodoro technique and Focus Booster understands what that means.
 An interesting feature is the visualization of your dashboard and progress that you’ve been making in your daily workflow.
 You can even turn them into CVS files and send them to people who would care.
 (Although I don’t know who would care about your personal productivity.

 This one is probably my favorite productivity hack and use it for almost everything.
 All you do is set a timer while you’re working to go off at 25-minute intervals so you can take short breaks in between tasks.
 It’s supposedly our optimal work rhythm.

 Toggl is a simple time tracker, it helps you determine how long tasks are really taking you and where you need improvement.
 It’s a real eye-opener in many cases.
 The reason you’re taking 20 hours to finish that tasks is because 18 of them were unproductive.

 I’ve been using Rescue Time for a while.
-It shows you where you spend most of your time you spend most of your time.
+It shows you where you spend most of your time.
 It also shows you what your most and least productive days are for the day, week, and month.
-The premium version even allows version even allows you to block out certain sites when you’re trying to get something done.
+The premium version even allows you to block out certain sites when you’re trying to get something done.
 It has a desktop application so that almost everything is recorded but you’re able to block out specific sites from showing.